JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Science Highlights

 The best-fit metallicity is found adopting a minimisation approach as described in \cite{curti+2024}, and an MCMC (with \citet{foreman-mackey+2013} implementation) is run to infer the uncertainties.
 In order to include a given diagnostic in the procedure, we request 3-\textsigma detections on the involved emission lines, while upper limits on \OIIall and/or \NIIL are used to discriminate among the lower- and upper-metallicity branch in case $\mathrm{R_3}$ is the only diagnostic available.
 This procedure allocates 354 strong-line metallicity measurements, roughly 10 times more than PID~1210, when considering only the 36 galaxies with grating measurements; for a fair comparison, we removed the prism-based metallicities \citep{curti+2024}, which in PID~1210 rely on 3$\times$ longer NIRSpec integration using the prism \citep{bunker+2024}.

 In addition, we could apply the `direct' \Telec-based method \citep[e.g.,][]{ laseter+2023} for 18 galaxies with \OIIIL[4363] auroral line detection at >3-\textsigma significance, highlighting the potential of the \darkhorse approach in performing a less-biased search of this line emission in large galaxy samples (Fig.~\ref{f.direct}).
-When compared to strong-lines-based metallicities for the same galaxies, \Telec-based metallicities are $\sim0.07$~dex larger on average (mean offset), with a scatter between the two measurements of $\sim0.13$~dex.
+When compared to strong-lines-based metallicities for the same galaxies, \Telec-based metallicities are $\sim0.07$~dex larger on average (mean offset), with a scatter between the two measurements of $\sim0.13$~dex, consistent with the measurement uncertainties (the uncertainties on the \Telec-based metallicity take into account also the uncertainties on \Telec itself).

 With these numbers, a single pointing in \darkhorse mode delivers sufficient galaxies to reconstruct the mass--metallicity relation at $z=3\text{--}8$ (Fig.~\ref{f.mzr}).
 As for the SFMS (Section~\ref{s.sc.ss.sfms}), here too the analysis does benefit from straightforward selection criteria.
 The colour coding shows the prevalence of evolved systems (low specific SFR, sSFR) at the high-mass end (blue hues) and starburst systems at low \mstar (green).
 The \darkhorse observing strategy provides almost the same gratings depth as deep pointings, but with sufficient flexibility to simultaneously probe $\mstar\lesssim 10^{10}~\Msun$.